atru/database-dll/database-dll/README.md

 * aggregate concatenation
 * regular expressions
+* guessing schema by query
+* ISNUMERIC() alternative
 * simple working with arrays
-* ISNUMERIC() alternative

 You can download a compiled version of the library, or the project itself to check things out.